Identifying prepositions worksheets

 This skill runs from 1st grade through 4th grade.
 Pick a grade above for level-matched sentences, teaching notes, and worksheets.

-Prepositions are little where-words: in, on, under, by.
-They tell where something is or where it's going.
+Prepositions are little where-words that tell where something is or where it's going: in, on, under, by.
 First graders find the where-word in short sentences, a skill their hands already know from putting toys in boxes and cups on tables.

 A preposition connects a noun to the rest of the sentence, usually telling where, when, or how: across the field, during recess, with a flashlight.
-Third graders find prepositions quickly once they learn the common set, and they start noticing the whole phrase that follows.
+Third graders find prepositions and start noticing the whole phrase that follows.

 A preposition starts a prepositional phrase: through the tunnel, before the storm, against the wall.
-Fourth graders identify the preposition and the phrase it begins, per the grade-4 standard, and use those phrases to add detail to their own writing.
+Fourth graders identify the preposition and the phrase it begins, and use those phrases to add detail to their own writing.